magwoo/cookie-rs/README.md

 ## Features

 - Create cookies with various attributes (e.g., `Domain`, `Path`, `Secure`, `HttpOnly`).
-- Parse cookies from HTTP headers.
+- Parse cookies from HTTP headers in lenient or strict mode.
 - Manage cookies using `CookieJar`, which tracks additions and removals.
 - Support for `SameSite` attribute.
+- Automatic percent-encoding and decoding of cookie values (enabled by default).
 - Errors are handled gracefully through `ParseError`.

 ## Quick Start